19 Fantastic Books Set in New York

 I anticipated a lighthearted read, but this book had more soul than I was expecting!
 Set in 1938 in Montauk among the glamorous world of Manhattan’s summering elite, it was full of secrets and romance.

-Why I Like it: I shed a few tears at the ending, which surprised me!
+I shed a few tears at the ending, which surprised me!
 There is a short, not-so-graphic rape scene – so if that’s a trigger for you, steer clear.
 Otherwise, I applaud this debut and recommend it for your beach bag!

-Find this book in Seaside Books / Hurricane Novels / Books Like People We Meet on Vacation / Books Set in New York
+Find this book in: Seaside Books / Hurricane Novels / Books Like People We Meet on Vacation / Books Set in New York

 Books Set in Brooklyn